-Planning my travel snacks has been a huge part of packing for me ever since airplanes stopped really serving food on domestic flights!
-Years of living in Hawaii and making long haul flights back to the East Coast have given me plenty of practice packing travel food, so today I’m sharing my list of the best travel snacks for airplanes (plus some actual meal ideas to keep you full in flight!).
-I hope you enjoy these airplane food ideas and leave your favorite travel snack suggestions in the comments below!
+Years of living in Hawaii and making long haul flights back to the East Coast have given me plenty of practice packing travel food, so today I'm sharing my list of the best travel snacks for airplanes (plus some make ahead airplane meal ideas to keep you full in flight!).

 Before we get into the suggestions, there are a few things to keep in mind: